Skip to main content

 info

-As an alternative, you can also run locally with assumed credentials such as a service account key.
+As an alternative, to ensure that you are running rill with a specifc service account, you can provide the key in the rill start command.
 This is useful for when you have multiple profiles or may receive limited access to a bucket.

 GOOGLE_APPLICATION_CREDENTIALS=<path_to_json_key_file> rill start